 And since candy day is right around the corner, I wanted to share with you some Halloween mini eraser activities that I whipped up for you.
 I think students love mini erasers almost as much as teachers.
 So these activities are sure to keep your learners learning and having fun in the midst of this crazy holiday.

 This article, along with many other articles on The Printable Princess, contains Amazon affiliate links.
 If you purchase through the link I earn a small commission.
-Clicking these links does not cost you any extra but helps this website to keep great articles and freebies coming your way.
+Clicking these links does not cost you any extra.
+We only share links to products we love.

 Before I share the activities with you, let me begin by saying if you don’t have these Halloween mini erasers, don’t worry!
 You can use plastic math cubes as well.
 Or you can find these pumpkin erasers or these mixed Halloween erasers on Amazon.